jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgclient_appearanceofcharts.md

 ### Show data tool tips when hovering over charts

-Select to display tool tips when you hover the mouse pointer over an item in the Spotlight chart.
+Select to display tool tips when you hover the mouse pointer over an item in the Spotlight Chart.

 ### Show data from previous sessions

 ### Amount of history to display in charts

-This affects the time scale in all Spotlight charts, including those displayed when you choose Show History from the shortcut menu invoked when you right-click a component on Spotlight Overview page.
+This affects the time scale in all Spotlight Charts, including those opened on the [Spotlight Overview page][enterprise_display_overview].